CarrierIn - a FlowScan module for reporting on carrier or ISP input traffic

 trie containing a node for every prefix in the BGP routing table.
 For

-instance, on my system it caused the FlowScan
+instance, on my system it caused the FlowScan process to grow to

 over 50MB, compared to less than 10MB without BGPDumpFile